 - The accident resulted in more than $1,000 in property damage

 However, you should not simply assume that your insurance company will file the form with the DMV.
-Instead, you should have your attorney ensure that Form SR 1 is completed accurately and filed as required.
+Instead, you should have your personal injury attorney ensure that Form SR 1 is completed accurately and filed as required.
 As noted on the second page of Form SR 1, if your insurance company does not fully complete the form, “it will be assumed that you were not insured for the accident and your license will be suspended.”

 Speaking of insurance, you have an obligation to report the accident to your insurance company as well.
-This obligation exists not under California law, but under the terms of your auto insurance policy.
+This obligation exists not under California law but under the terms of your auto insurance policy.

 Most insurance companies require their customers to report all accidents resulting in injuries or property damage.
 If you fail to report an accident in a timely fashion, your insurance company may try to use this as an excuse to deny coverage.

 Injured in an Accident in Bakersfield, CA?
 Contact Mickey Fine Today

 As you can see, there are a number of steps you should take after being in an auto accident in or around Bakersfield.
 If you were injured or lost a loved one in an accident, one of your first steps should be to contact The Law Offices of Mickey Fine.

 Attorney Mickey Fine has been serving clients in Bakersfield and other nearby areas for over 37 years.
 Our team can help you report the accident as well as pursue compensation for your injuries and losses.